djplaner/memex/sense/Design/iron-triangle.md

 There are two orgins for the iron triangle concept.
 The broader orgin is project management - scope, cost, and speed.
 The narrower, more specific is that proposed by Daniels et al - access, quality, cost.
 Or latterly accessibility, quality, efficiency which gets at "widening access to higher education for the same or lower cost without compromising outcomes" (Lane, 2014, p.
 2)

+The latter version also appears to be used in health

 [[iron-triangle-reusability-paradox]]

 ## Visualisation